imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 ## Appendix A: detailed task list

-In here, we collect a tentative list of various tasks and todos to complete in Stage II, which were identified during the completion of Stage I.
+Here we collect a tentative list of various tasks and todos to complete in Stage II, which were identified during the completion of Stage I.
-This list _is not_ an exhaustive work breakdown structure for Stage II, as well as some of these tasks might be deemed unnecessary or optional (denoted "(opt)") during the execution of Stage II.
+This list _is not_ an exhaustive work breakdown structure for Stage II.
+Some of these tasks might be deemed unnecessary or optional (denoted "(opt)") during the execution of Stage II.

 Refer to the other sections for details on the tasks.